 For motivated individuals, the field of medicine offers a challenging, yet rewarding career.
 Due to the number of specialties, it is a diverse and complicated profession.
 There are two types of medical degrees which lead to the role of a physician: allopathic, who hold an MD degree (Doctor of Medicine), and osteopathic, who hold a DO degree (Doctor of Osteopathic Medicine).
 Both degrees offer the opportunity to be fully qualified to practice medicine in the United States.
 Both allopathic and osteopathic doctors attend 4 years of medical school, 3-8 years of residency, and must pass multiple licensing exams.
 According to the American Osteopathic Association, “osteopathic medicine is a parallel branch of medicine with a distinct philosophy and approach to patient care which focuses on holistic patient care, the unity of all body parts, the body’s ability to heal itself and preventive medicine.”

-Physicians are well compensated for their work, with an average salary of $237,000 for primary care physicians, and $341,000 for specialists in 2018.
+Physicians are well compensated for their work, with a median wage of equal to or greater than $208,000 in 2020.
 The job outlook is strong, as the United States looks to combat the projected physician shortage in the coming years.
-The US Bureau of Labor Statistics predicts a 13% growth rate for the field by 2026.
+The US Bureau of Labor Statistics predicts a 3% growth rate for the field by 2030.

 Education and Training